Automate TDS Reconciliation with Firmway: Benefits & Challenges

 Source: Guidance Note on Audit of Debtors, Loans and Advances published in June, 1994 issue of ‘The Chartered Accountant’.

-Use Firmway.in for obtaining balance confirmation in compliance with the Guidance Note.
+Use Firmway.in for obtaining Balance Confirmation in compliance with the Guidance Note.

 MSME Form 1 – All that you need to know